 When adding your ground coffee to the portafilter, the grounds do not fall evenly.
 Some grounds will be sitting higher than the others.
 If you tamper without leveling the grounds, the resulting puck will cause uneven extraction.

-Another common tamping mistake is excessive tamping that leads to over-compression of the grinds and eventually causes over-extraction.
+Another common tamping mistake is excessive tamping which leads to over-compression of the grinds and eventually causes over-extraction.
 Under tamping where the puck is not compacted enough will cause under-extraction.

 Also, some people like to polish the puck by slightly turning the tamper when doing the final tamping.
 While it’s totally fine to polish the puck, over-polishing might loosen the grounds and compromise extraction.